athias/RHEL_STIG_Baseline/README.md

-# RHEL_STIG_Lockdown
+# RHEL_STIG_Baseline

-Welcome to the Red Hat Enterprise Linux (RHEL) Secure Technical Implementation Guide (STIG) Lockdown repository.
+Welcome to the Red Hat Enterprise Linux (RHEL) Secure Technical Implementation Guide (STIG) Baseline repository.
 This is a series of scripts designed to augment a properly designed build document.
 They perform a combintion of system lockdowns according to the STIG and additional security and optimization best practices.
-It is assumed that some STIG settings are performed during the initial server installation.
+Due to the nature of STIG items, some are intentionally left out to be configured based on local policies.

 ## RHEL Build Document